HomeVMware Licensing

 A lot of SMBs and homelabs are still running perpetual vSphere 6.x or 7.x licenses.
 Your licenses don't expire — but your support already has.

 If you're running perpetual vSphere 7 and have no plans to upgrade, your practical options are: migrate to Proxmox (free, active development, serious enterprise capabilities now), accept the risk of running on an unsupported hypervisor, or purchase VVF to get back into a supported path.
-For homelab users: Proxmox is the community answer and it's a genuinely good one.
+For homelab users: Proxmox is the community answer and it works well for that use case.
 For production environments: running on unsupported software is a conversation you need to have with your security team.

 Who Should Choose What: The 2026 Decision Tree